FedSub: Introducing Class-aware Subnetworks Fusion to Enhance Personalized Federated Learning: Conclusion and future work

 \section{Conclusion and future work}

-In this work, we presented FedSub, a novel approach to Personalized Federated Learning for ubiquitous computing applications that addresses the challenges posed by heterogeneous user data distributions (i.e., non-IID) through class-aware subnetworks fusion, which allows for a more fine-grained models aggregation on the server.
+In this work, we introduced FedSub, a novel approach to Personalized Federated Learning that leverages class-aware prototypes clustering to guide fine-grained model aggregation through class-aware subnetwork fusion in order to address the challenges posed by heterogeneous data distributions.
+Specifically, we proposed two different strategies to extract the most relevant subnetworks on the client side: (i) a \emph{Na\"ive} method, which includes all model components activated during the forward pass, and (ii) an approach based on Layer-wise Relevance Propagation (LRP-based), which identifies the most critical components by propagating the classification score back to the input and assigning a relevance score to each neuron in the model.

+On the server side, these class-level subnetworks are then fused to generate personalized model updates for each client.
+We designed and evaluated three different fusion techniques: (i) Cluster AVG, inspired by traditional FedAVG, which averages subnetwork parameters; (ii) Cluster Leadership, where the best-performing subnetwork guides model aggregation; and (iii) Overlapping Components, which averages only parameters that are common to all the participating subnetworks.

+We provided a complexity analysis of FedSub, showing its ability to scale with the number of clients and its efficiency on the client, where the complexity of subnetwork extraction is comparable to standard forward and backward passes, making it suitable for resource-constrained devices.

-Experimental evaluations have been conducted by simulating three use case studies involving mobile and wearable devices, using three public datasets.
-Human Activity Recognition, Stress Detection, and Sleep Detection represent three realistic and reference scenarios for mobile and ubiquitous computing applications, and they allowed us to test FedSub's performance in diverse, real-world contexts characterized by high variability in user data.
-FedSub consistently outperformed state-of-the-art Federated Learning methods in all scenarios, achieving higher classification accuracy and faster convergence.
-In addition, it demonstrated its ability to effectively handle both static and dynamic data generation scenarios, even when faced with significant data heterogeneity, highlighting its potentialities for a wide range of applications involving mobile and wearable technologies.
+Extensive experimental evaluations by simulating three real-world scenarios involving public datasets from mobile and wearable devices, allowed us to assess FedSub performance across diverse and challenging conditions characterized by high user data variability.
+Our solution consistently outperformed state-of-the-art methods, achieving higher classification performance and faster convergence.
+Moreover, it proved its effectiveness in handling both static and dynamic data generation settings, even under significant data heterogeneity, demonstrating its potential for a wide range of applications.

-FedSub presents room for further enhancement, especially in the prototype definition process.
-Currently, prototypes are computed as centroids of users' data for each class.
-This definition is effective for capturing data patterns, but it may inadvertently expose sensitive information.
-To improve FedSub resiliency in privacy-sensitive applications, we are investigating the possibility to anonymize prototypes without sacrificing their ability to reflect class-level differences.
-Techniques such as differential privacy~\cite{10.1145/3490237} or homomorphic encryption~\cite{app12020734} could be explored to provide stronger privacy guarantees while maintaining the robustness of class representations.